Police shoot, kill armed woman who pointed gun at toddler

 Around 8 a.m.
-Sunday, SBPD officers responded to the 200 block of E. 21st Street after someone called 911 to report the armed woman.
+Sunday, SBPD officers responded to an apartment after someone called 911 to report the armed woman.

 The caller said the woman was inside an apartment and was holding a gun to the head of the caller’s 3-year-old grandson.
 The woman was not related to the child, officials said, and the caller said she had already fired off the gun at least once.